pcestola/ML4CV-Assignment/README.md

 All custom functions and classes are contained within the `src` library.
 However, for clarity and ease of access, I have copied the most relevant functions directly into `main.ipynb`, ensuring that key parts of the implementation can be easily referenced without navigating through the library files.
 The remaining functions are imported from `src`.

+The results of the hyperparameter tuning and ablation study are stored in `tuning.csv` and `ablation.csv`, respectively.

 For completeness, I have also included the `train.py` and `test.py` files, which were used to perform the training and testing processes.
 Their results are documented within `main.ipynb`.

-Additionally, the results of the hyperparameter tuning and ablation study are stored in `tuning.csv` and `ablation.csv`, respectively.
+To launch the training and testing processes, use the following commands:

+`python train.py --backbone resnet101 --head distance --dataset cityscapes --loss fl+h --gamma 0.1 --gamma_focal 2.0`

+This will produce a file `train_n.py` for some n inside the `/results` folder, to test use:

+`python test.py --file train_n.py --backbone resnet101 --head distance --dataset cityscapes`

 ## Setup
 This project is designed to run on Google Colab.